-Aaron was deeply troubled.
-He finally came to the realization that he left his abusive childhood home only to recreate it as an adult.
+Aaron was distraught.
+He finally realized that he left his abusive childhood home only to recreate it as an adult.
 This was not his intent.
 He wanted more for himself and his children.
 The peace he longed for had never been achieved either within himself or in his environment.

 His mother was an abusive alcoholic who died in a drunk driving accident.
 His wife didn’t drink but became addicted to Adderall after taking some of their son’s ADHD medication.
 Her behavior went from normal to hyper to chaotic in a short period of time.
 Now their whole household was in turmoil as she said and did whatever it took to keep taking the drug.

 Addicts turn abusive when they feel deprived of their drug of choice.
 Aaron was blamed for everything that went wrong as his wife continued to spiral downward.
 Even though Aaron wanted to separate, he was afraid to leave the house for fear that things would get worse for his wife and kids.
 Instead, he chose to stay and try to keep some sort of peace until his wife agreed to get help.

 But how does a person find peace in the face of abuse and addiction?
 Here are some points.